-Worrying about a muffin top, saddlebags, a spare tire, cellulite, or other perceived body flaws can leave you hiding under the covers—especially if your body has changed after pregnancy or packing on some pounds.
-“Whether you realize it or not, your body image has a huge effect on how you feel and act sexually,” says relationship expert Terri Orbuch, PhD, author of 5 Simple Steps to Take Your Marriage from Good to Great.
+Worrying about perceived body flaws can leave you hiding under the covers.
+“Whether you realize it or not, your body image has a huge effect on how you feel and act sexually,” relationship expert Terri Orbuch, PhD, author of 5 Simple Steps to Take Your Marriage from Good to Great, tells Health.
 Your self-consciousness can lead to avoiding sex, but it can plant seeds of doubt in your partner’s mind.
 He (or she) might think: Does she not love me?
 Is there someone else?
 Am I doing something wrong?

 Everything you know about sex you learned from Hollywood

 First they kiss; then their hands wander; soon they’re intertwined, feverishly thrusting until the man orgasms.
 That may work for the big screen, but it may not work for you.
 Believing that sex happens only in a set way can be intimidating and dampen the impulse to try.
 “Instead of being goal-oriented, women tend to be more pleasure-oriented, like a circle, with each sensation on the perimeter of the circle and an end unto itself, not necessarily culminating in a climax,” Rutgers University sex researcher Beverly Whipple, PhD, tells Health.
 “Women can feel good about whatever brings them pleasure—they don’t have to fit into a mold.”
 Whipple’s study in the Journal of Sex Research confirms that women’s sexual responses don’t fall neatly into one pattern, but come from a variety of stimuli and can light up the same parts of the brain as men’s do when they reach orgasm.